AriusX7/tvm-assistant-red-cog/README.md

 Second, use [`-mafiachat <mafia1> [mafia2 [mafia3..]]`](#mafiachat-mafia1-mafia2-mafia3) command to create a mafia chat.
 Example of this command: `-mafiachat Arius#5544 Ligi @Siris#4421`

 You can edit the name of player and mafia channels but are recommended to not do so.
-You can move channels across categories but make sure you choose the **Keep Permissions** option. **DO NOT CHANGE CHANNEL PERMISSIONS.**
+You can move channels across categories but make sure you choose the **Keep Permissions** option. **Do not change channel permissions.**

 Third, use [`-specchat [channel]`](#-specchat-channel) command to create a spectator chat.
 People with `Spectator` and `Dead` roles can see the spec chat.